New Physics Searches via Beam Normal Spin Asymmetry in Bhabha Scattering: QED contributions to

 with $\alpha \equiv e^2 /(4 \pi) \simeq 1/137$, and $x\equiv\sin{\left(\theta/2\right)}$.

 The QED result for $B_n$, shown on Fig.~\ref{fig:BnPlot}, exhibits a zero crossing at $\theta \approx 120.4^{\circ}$ due to cancellations between different discontinuities.
 In the ultra-relativistic regime, where the only kinematic dependence appears in the overall prefactor, the position of this zero is independent of $\sqrt{s}$, thus providing a kinematic point that is effectively background free.

 While two-loop effects or finite-mass corrections could in principle shift this zero, these contributions are expected to lie well below the anticipated experimental precision for $B_n$, estimated at $\sim 1$ ppm~\cite{Mack:2025}.
+Furthermore, a real experiment will measure over a finite angular bin $\Delta\theta$, expected to be $10^\circ$ or smaller.
+Integrating the smoothly varying SM distribution over a symmetric bin centered on the zero-crossing cancels the SM background to first order.
+Other potential backgrounds from positron-nucleus elastic scattering $e^+N \to e^+N$ can be effectively eliminated by utilizing the distinct kinematics of the Bhabha process, specifically by requiring a coincidence detection of the final state $e^+e^-$ pair.